AndrewKehr/Exercise/README.md

 * An EC2 instance running MongoDB with secure access via AWS SSM
 * Automated MongoDB backups to an S3 bucket
 * A containerized Node.js app connecting to MongoDB
-* Deployment of the [2048 game](https://github.com/gabrielecirulli/2048) to an EKS cluster
+* Deployment of Tasky to an EKS cluster

 ---